10 Essential Japanese Sentence-ending Particles to Conquer Nuance

-And that’s just the most basic kind of ending–forming a question.
-Japanese is full of these, each one with a different connotation and meaning.
+Japanese is full of sentence-ending particles, each one with a different connotation and meaning.

 Conquer these sentence endings and suffixes, and you’re on your way to conquering the subtler nature of everyday Japanese conversation!